AFFF Lawsuits | October 2024 Update

 Hawaii became the latest state to seek accountability and damages from high-profile AFFF manufacturers and contributors to PFAS contamination.
 Their December court filing condemns the deceptive marketing practices of such companies as 3M and DuPont, which knowingly sold toxic firefighting foams, and charges them with “failure to warn” and “public nuisance.”

-The state seeks compensation from the producers for a series of ongoing investigations and remediation campaigns, which have cost it millions over the course of the past several years.
+The state seeks compensation from the producers for a series of ongoing investigations and remediation campaigns that have cost it millions over the past several years.

 January 5, 2024 - 244 AFFF Lawsuits Filed in Past 30 Days

-The AFFF Lawsuit might be the fastest-growing mass tort at this juncture in time.
+The AFFF Lawsuit might be the fastest-growing mass tort at this juncture.
 Both sides are currently facing a January 31, 2024, deadline to resolve disputed discovery issues, including a motion to compel.
 With advertising for Camp Lejeune claims slowing to a crawl, there has been a noticeable increase in advertising for the firefighter foam lawsuit.

 December 27, 2023 - Municipal PFAS Cases Settled, Judge Ready to Handle 6,600+ AFFF Cases in the MDL